-Listing faces in a collection - Amazon Rekognition
+Listing faces and associated users in a collection - Amazon Rekognition

-You can use the ListFaces operation to list the faces in a collection.
+You can use the ListFaces operation to list faces and their associated users in a collection.

 For more information, see Managing faces in a collection.